 Likely you love nature, being outdoors, and want an undeniably beautiful ceremony location!
 Am I right?
-Well not sure you can top having an Iceland waterfall wedding!
-There is just something so freaking EPIC about making the walk to the location, breathing in the fresh air, hearing the sounds, and realizing you’re standing at a stunning waterfall!
-Honestly, your guests will be wow’d regardless of the size of the waterfall too!
+Well, I’m not sure if you can top having an Iceland waterfall wedding!
+There is just something so freaking EPIC about making the walk to the location, breathing in the fresh air, hearing the sounds, and realizing that you’re standing before a scenic mountain waterfall!
+Honestly, your guests will be wowed regardless of the size of the waterfall too!
 Because frankly, how many people do you know who have been married at a waterfall in Iceland?

-Logistics of Planning a Wedding with Guests at a Waterfall:
+Logistics of Planning a Waterfall Wedding with Guests

 Deciding when to get married in Iceland is important.
-Everyone has a different comfort level when it comes to temperature, needs for budget and desires for activities.
+Everyone has a different comfort level when it comes to temperature, budget and desire for activities.
 If planning an Iceland wedding on a budget it is best to visit between September 15th – May 15th as prices in accommodation are typically lower.
 Also if you want a snowy winter wonderland wedding, the best month is February.

 In planning for guests joining you for your Iceland waterfall wedding ceremony, it’s very important to acquire in advance permission from the landowner, town, organization, or national park.
-Note: Fees for usage, permit, etc may apply.
-This is done by hiring a local wedding planner to handle on your behalf or you embark on the hours of research and phone bingo yourself.
+Note: Fees for usage, a permit, etc may apply.
+This is best done by hiring a local wedding planner to handle the details on your behalf.
+Alternatively, you’ll need to embark on the hours of research and phone bingo yourself.

 Keep in mind if you work with a team outside of ours… Although you may be granted permission to hold your wedding at the location, it does not give you the right to close the space for your wedding ceremony.
 We are the only Iceland wedding planners and photographers that have been providing exclusive locations to couples for 10 years.

-Also, in booking our team and our private property locations via super jeeps, we are ensuring exclusivity for your Iceland wedding ceremony.
+Also, in booking our team and accessing our private property locations via super jeeps, we are ensuring exclusivity for your waterfall wedding ceremony.
 Further, we do not charge extra for those specific locations as the costs are built in.

 How will you get to / from the waterfall during your desired time of year?
 By car?
 Bus?
 Super Jeep?
 Or your own two feet?
 Make sure you know what conditions will be like so you are not surprised or run late because of snow levels, flooding, getting stuck, etc.

-Are there bathrooms onsite of your waterfall wedding ceremony location?
+Are there bathrooms on site at your waterfall wedding ceremony location?
 If not, how will you handle?
 For example, booking a bus with a bathroom on board, strategically stopping at fuel stations (or other locations), or bringing along your very own towed porta potty.
 Landowners frown on having their properties used as restrooms, so please be respectful and mindful.

-Likely your guests will wonder what they should wear to an Iceland wedding or how to pack, and how to pack a “go bag” for your adventure.
+It’s likely that your guests will wonder what they should wear to an Iceland wedding or how to pack, as well as how to pack a “go bag” for your adventure.
 Please make sure you educate them!
 Same for you two… Keep in mind the weather in Iceland as you plan too because more often than not locations can get extremely muddy quickly.

 When you have guests joining you, it’s important to have a schedule in place.
 For instance, how long will you spend at the location for the setup / tear-down, ceremony, group photos, family / friends photos, exploring, and portraits of just the two of you.
-Our professional recommendation would be at follows:
+Our professional recommendation for a waterfall wedding timeline would be as follows:

-- Setup: 5-15 minutes (or longer if a more elaborate setup).
+- Setup: 5-15 minutes (or longer for a more elaborate setup).